-The General Education program provides students with the opportunity to engage in the study of the knowledge, skills, and dispositions at the heart of the Christian liberal arts tradition.
-All students in the University are expected to complete 57 credit hours of courses designed to broaden their perspectives on the world and human creativity.
+The General Education program allows students to study the knowledge, skills, and dispositions at the heart of the Christian liberal arts tradition.
+All university students must complete 51 credit hours of courses designed to broaden their perspectives on the world and human creativity.
 These courses should deepen their ability to think clearly, communicate effectively, solve complex problems, and understand and articulate their identity in relationship to the Wesleyan-holiness tradition that supports the spiritual and intellectual tradition of the University.
 Students who successfully complete the General Education program will have demonstrated proficiency in seven general learning outcomes:

-- Critical Thinking/Problem Solving: Explain and/or analyze a problem based upon evidence supported by the discipline in order to develop an appropriate conclusion that can be reflected upon and evaluated. - Global Perspective: Identify global differences and analyze them based upon discipline-specific criteria, various research methodologies, and differing worldviews to explain multiple cultural perspectives. - Effective Communication: Obtain and synthesize appropriate evidence to construct thoughtful and coherent exchanges of information which are expressed and/or presented utilizing sound rhetorical and visual processes. - Artistic Expression: Create a description and contextual analysis of an artistic artifact using tools of the discipline in order to interpret the meaning of the artifact and evaluate its expression. - Social Responsibility: Explain and contextualize social responsibility through integration of knowledge, interpretation, and application of diverse perspectives. - Science and Technology: Students demonstrate the ability to evaluate developments in science, technology, and health on the basis of elementary principles, good scientific practices, and the proper interpretations of mathematical models and statistics. - Christian Scriptures and Traditions: Students demonstrate the ability to articulate how a Christian perspective creates and deepens meaning in cultural, personal, social, and aesthetic issues; can evaluate moral and ethical choices in light of sound interpretations of Christian scriptures based on the best available methods, Christian traditions, and the Wesleyan theological perspective; and can operationalize that analysis through active stewardship and service.
+- Critical Thinking/Problem Solving: Explain and/or analyze a problem based upon evidence supported by the discipline in order to develop an appropriate conclusion that can be reflected upon and evaluated. - Global Perspective: Identify global differences and analyze them based upon discipline-specific criteria, various research methodologies, and differing worldviews to explain multiple cultural perspectives.

+- Effective Communication: Obtain and synthesize appropriate evidence to construct thoughtful and coherent exchanges of information which are expressed and/or presented utilizing sound rhetorical and visual processes. - Artistic Expression: Create a description and contextual analysis of an artistic artifact using tools of the discipline in order to interpret the meaning of the artifact and evaluate its expression. - Social Responsibility: Explain and contextualize social responsibility through integration of knowledge, interpretation, and application of diverse perspectives. - Science and Technology: Students demonstrate the ability to evaluate developments in science, technology, and health on the basis of elementary principles, good scientific practices, and the proper interpretations of mathematical models and statistics. - Christian Scriptures and Traditions: Students demonstrate the ability to articulate how a Christian perspective creates and deepens meaning in cultural, personal, social, and aesthetic issues; can evaluate moral and ethical choices in light of sound interpretations of Christian scriptures based on the best available methods, Christian traditions, and the Wesleyan theological perspective; and can operationalize that analysis through active stewardship and service.